nwops/puppet-debugger/Plugin_development.md

 Once this is set, puppet-debugger will discover your gem automatically and you should see it in the commands list.

+Note: if you add the your plugin to the Gemfile as shown above in step 2 there is no need to set the RUBYLIB variable.

 ## Creating a plugin to be merged into core
 1. Fork the puppet-debugger repo